henrywoo/Generative-AI-In-Action/source/ch2-ar/README.md

 * The tanh function's properties are generally more suitable for regulating the cell state values within an LSTM.
 * Substituting sigmoid would likely hinder performance rather than improving it.

-**Would you be interested in exploring other potential activation function replacements that might have a better chance of success?**

-The more unroll, the more explosion.

 ### In LSTM, what is cell state?
 What does it mean to regulate the cell state values within an LSTM?

 Here's a breakdown of the cell state in an LSTM and what it means to regulate its values: